Eurocc-Italy/dl_tui/README.md

 - `s3_endpoint_url`: URL at which the S3 bucket can be found
 - `s3_bucket`: name of the S3 bucket storing the Data Lake files
 - `pfs_prefix_path`: path at which the Data Lake files are stored on the parallel filesystem
+- `omp_num_threads`: number of OMP threads to use on HPC
+- `mpi_np`: number of MPI processes to use on HPC
+- `modules`: list of system modules to be loaded on HPC

-For the server version, the configurable options are relative to the HPC system:
+For the server version, the configurable options are the following:

 - `user`: username of the HPC account
 - `host`: address of the HPC login node